What Are Dental Sealants?

 The best candidates for sealants are generally anyone who is prone to developing cavities.
 Most often, however, sealants are suggested for younger children and some teens who may have a more difficult time maintaining a good oral hygiene routine.
 The application of dental sealants is a simple, fast treatment that does not require anesthesia, making it an easy procedure for patients of any age.
 Sealants are typically not recommended for teeth that have fillings or other restorations or those showing signs of tooth decay.

-The Sealant Placement Process
+What Is The Sealant Placement Process?

 During your child's exam, one of our pediatric dental experts will first examine their teeth to decide if dental sealants are a preventive care option.
 Prior to the actual application, the teeth will be cleaned to remove plaque, tartar, and bacteria.
 The clear or tooth-colored sealant material will then be painted onto the chewing surface of the tooth and set (hardened) using a special light.
 After the application, we will check the bite to ensure the sealant has settled into the correct position.